AndyAyersMS/coreclr/Documentation/design-docs/OnStackReplacement.md

 transition out of optimized code into some other optimized version always go via unoptimized intermediaries.

 Nevertheless, if we restricted patchpoints to just blocks from the "root method" and made some modest restrictions on optimization (no CSEs or loop invariant code motion across a patchpoint) we might be able to migrate from R2R optimized code into optimized code.
-And this might work reasonably well given the modest amounts of inlining we currently do in R2R&mdash;the chances of inlining a method with a hot loop in R2R are fairly small.
+And this might work reasonably well given the modest amounts of inlining we currently do in R2R &mdash; the chances of inlining a method with a hot loop in R2R are fairly small.

 ## 8 References